putridparrot/rosetta/src/csharp/README.md

 dotnet new console --framework net6.0
 ```

-We can run this code using
+We can run this code using (from the folder with your .csproj)

 ```
 dotnet run